particle-iot/docs/src/content/tutorials/integrations/google-maps.md

 it can provide device location continuously.
 Under normal conditions, GPS can locate a device with an accuracy of ~4 meters.

-While very accurate, the disadvantage is that GPS requires additional hardware like the Particle [Asset Tracker module](https://www.particle.io/products/hardware/asset-tracker).
+While very accurate, the disadvantage is that GPS requires additional hardware like the Particle [Electron Asset Tracker module](https://www.particle.io/products/hardware/asset-tracker).
 It may also take some time to establish a satellite fix, and may have trouble establishing a location where the view is obstructed, such as downtown in cities.

 The Particle + Google Maps integration does not use GPS, but rather cell towers or Wi-Fi networks to geolocate a device.
 Read on for a